Cozy Peach Kitchen

 3. Take advantage of grocery store apps and loyalty cards

 Many major grocery store chains have their own apps.
 You can sign up for free for coupons, weekly ads, and member loyalty bonuses.
-Some apps even allow you to search for specific items to add to an in-app grocery list.
+Many apps even allow you to search for specific items to add to an in-app grocery list.

 4. Shop in season